July in

 June through

-August, with an average maximum UV index of 9, are months with the highest UV index in St. Louis.
-A UV Index value of 8 to 10 symbolizes a very high health vulnerability from unsafe exposure to the UV radiation for the average person.
+August, with an average maximum UV index of 9.
+A UV Index of 8 to 10 symbolizes a very high health vulnerability from unsafe exposure to UV radiation for the average person.

-Note: The average daily UV index of 9 transform into the following instructions:
+Note: The maximum UV index of 9 during July leads to these instructions: